cbclemmer/Old-Boilerplate/docs/index.md

 - check box for if you want a slug
 - create some sort of admin page
 - change the private checkbox to a dropdown
+- make sure you cannot have spaces in username or group handle